-Her thick scarf concealing her neck with her cosy burgundy knitted jumper, black leggings with her charcoal skater skirt and beige ankle boots.
+Her thick scarf hiding her neck with her cosy burgundy knitted jumper, black leggings with her charcoal skater skirt and beige ankle boots.
 Her strawberry-blond hair perfectly shaped into a high top ponytail and a strand each side curl landing on her rosy cheeks.

 Each signage holds character that has existed since the beginning of time and to change would be profound in Ruby’s eyes.
 Apart from one which looked somewhat new was the Charity for the Dogs and Cats rescue, this didn’t slip into Ruby’s mind as a bad thing, it drives to a good gesture.
 Right at the end is a little Italian restaurant that held a comfortable commitment, Donati Italians.